jmd-dk/concept/concept/docs/command_line_options.rst

    ./concept -n "2 2*2"
    ./concept -n "1 + 1 : 2**2"

-Note that imhomogeneous layouts are not describable.
+Note that inhomogeneous layouts are not describable.
 If you leave out the node specification (i.e. only supply a single number to ``-n``) and the cluster is running Slurm, the specified total number of CPU cores may be distributed in any which way between the available nodes.
 If the cluster is running